MrJanHorak/spelling-bee-practice-tool-back-end/README.md

 * Visual and audio aid in study mode
 * Use of default speech synthesis
 * Use of Speech recognition
+* Parent/Teacher/Student roles
+* Parent and Teachers can create Student/Child Profiles
+* Parent and Teachers can create QrCode cards for student/children
+* QrCode Login to help students/children login without adult assistance
+* Parents/Teachers can see students progress in an overview
+* All users can see spelling results in profile view

 ### Current challenges:
 ---
 * Speech Synthesis operates differently on different devices (to include different speeds) which creates a challenge synchronizing the flash cards in study mode as well as the timeOut's needed to turn off the mic while the computer is speaking.
+* QrCode login works when running the frontend on a local server.
+When deployed to Netlify it causes an error.
+* Layout of elements is not ideal

 # Try it here!